ATLED-3301/robopy/README.md

-# robot-kinematichs
+# Robot Kinematics Library

-A kinematichs library for robotichs application - in development
+A kinematics library for robotic applications - currently in development.

----
-# importing
-simply import:

-+ kinematichs.serial.parametrization
-+ kinematichs.serial.serial_chain
-+ kinematichs.parallel.parallel

-in your python file,you may need to intall some library(like numpy, scipy ...).
-You can use requirements.txt to install all the libraries.
+## Importing

+To use this library, simply import the following modules in your Python file:

+import kinematics.serial.parametrization
+import kinematics.serial.serial_chain
+import kinematics.parallel.parallel

+Make sure to install the required libraries (e.g., numpy, scipy) by using the provided requirements.txt file.

-## details
+## Details

-classes :
+### Classes
+- Joint

-+ joint - use Dinavit Hartemberg convention for joint definition
+    The Joint class utilizes the Denavit-Hartenberg convention for joint           definition.

+- Serial Chain

-+ serial chain - use joint to define a serial robot
+    The Serial Chain class uses the Joint class to define a serial robot.
-+ parallel - use serial chain to cretae a parallel robot

-Details for the single classes are in the markdown of the classes.
+- Parallel

+    The Parallel class uses the Serial Chain class to create a parallel robot.

+For detailed information about each class, refer to the individual markdown files for the respective classes.

+## Functionality

-this library solve inverse kinematichs for a single serial robot or for a signle parallel robot.
+This library solves inverse kinematics for both a single serial robot and a single parallel robot.

-You can assign coordinates x y z yaw pitch roll and the program can solve inverse kinematichs using Levenberg-Marquart algorithm.
-When you try to move a serial you assign end effector position, then you move parallel you assign the position of the floating base of the robot.
+You can assign coordinates (x, y, z, yaw, pitch, roll), and the program can solve inverse kinematics using the Levenberg-Marquart algorithm.
+When moving a serial robot, assign the end effector position; when moving a parallel robot, assign the position of the floating base of the robot.

-You can also use numpy.nan to tell the program you have no interest to assign that coordinates (useful for not fully attuated robot where you cannot assign all coordinates).
+Additionally, you can use numpy.nan to indicate to the program that you have no interest in assigning specific coordinates.
+This is particularly useful for not fully actuated robots where not all coordinates can be assigned.

-Some examples is in jupiter test file
+## Examples

+Check out the Jupyter test file for some usage examples.

+Feel free to contribute and improve this library!